On the Nirvana Sutra

-The Mahayana text called The Nirvana Sutra and Mahaparinirvana Sutra has a counterpart in the Pali Canon's ◦Mahaparinibbana Sutta (Buddha's Last Days).
+The Mahayana text called The Nirvana Sutra and Mahaparinirvana Sutra has a namesake in the Pali Canon's ◦Mahaparinibbana Sutta (Buddha's Last Days), but they are different.

-The Mahayana ◦Mahaparinirvana Sutra has been translated into English in 12 volumes by Kosho Yamamoto, edited by Dr. Tony Page, Nirvana Publications, London 1999-2000).
+The Mahayana ◦Mahaparinirvana Sutra has been translated into English in 12 volumes by Kosho Yamamoto, edited by Dr. Tony Page (Nirvana Publications, London 1999-2000, and 2007 in PDF format).
 Mahaparinirvana Sutra is allegedly proclaimed by the Buddha as "unique, perfect, pure . . . the most excellent, the foremost of all sutras".
 The scripture presents itself as providing the correct understanding of earlier Buddhist teachings, such as those on non-Self and Emptiness:

 "Non-Self" in the Mahaparinirvana Sutra refers to the impermanent, mundane, constructed ego, in contrast to the true supramundane Selfhood of the Buddha.
 "Emptiness" (sunyata) is explicated as lacking in fullness of Existence.

 Buddha, in the Faxian version of the text, points out that worldly beings who misapprehend the authentic Buddhist Doctrine "have the notion that there is no Self, and are unable to know the True Self."
 This True Self is not the suffering-prone and hapless clinging ego that most persons clutch at as their identity, but the Self-which-signifies-Buddha: all-knowing and all-pure Ultimate Reality, unconstrained by the limitations and illusions of the world (samsara).
 This Self of the Buddha is the source of ever-enduring life.
 The Buddha is likened to a great sea, whose expanse and longevity cannot be measured.